 Walking Sunset Cliffs Natural Park Linear Trail

-On this hike, we are going to keep up top on the bluffs of Point Loma over at the Sunset Cliffs Natural Park Linear Trail.
+Another of the best San Diego hikes is on top of the bluffs of Point Loma over at the Sunset Cliffs Natural Park Linear Trail.

-Sunset Cliffs is by far my number one pick for one of the best San Diego hikes that are short and easy with breath-taking views.
-I always take friends and family that are visiting from out of town to this exact spot.
+I always take friends and family visiting from out of town to this spot.
 It is a great place to show off the beauty of Southern California.

 Sunset Cliffs Natural Park Linear Trail– 1.5 miles, 3 miles roundtrip